stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 account cannot create two smart contracts with the same name.

 The third set of key/value pairs is the **smart contract data state**.
 It maps the _fully-qualified_ data keys to their values.
-This stores all data related to a smart contract: the values associated with data map keys, the current value of any data variables, and the ownership of fungible and non-fungible tokens.
+These store all data related to a smart contract: the values associated with data map keys, the current value of any data variables, and the ownership of fungible and non-fungible tokens.
 The construction of these keys and